-- providing practical, pragmatic and responsive advice – expect concise, solutions-focussed advice, and manage turnaround times to align with your expectations
+- providing practical, pragmatic and responsive advice – expect concise, solutions-focused advice, and manage turnaround times to align with your expectations

-- excellent value for money – we understand the importance of using taxpayer funds appropriately, and the costs pressures and internal approvals processes to which Commonwealth agencies are subject; we scope accurately and manage the matter to ensure that we are able to stick to our quotes
+- excellent value for money – we understand the importance of using taxpayer funds appropriately, and the costs pressures and internal approvals processes to which Commonwealth agencies are subject; we scope accurately and manage the matter to ensure that we stick to our quotes

-- being easy to work with – it is important to us that we are seen as partners in developing a solution for our clients.
+- being easy to work with – it is important to us that we work collaboratively with our clients in developing a solution.

 Awards and Recognition

 - Member – Institute of Public Administration Australia; National Press Club; National Property Council of Australia

 - Sponsor of the Association of Corporate Counsel, Canberra